-We were treated to an outstanding opening concert!
-'Nae Regrets'
+We were treated to an outstanding Celtic Connections Opening Concert - 'Nae Regrets'

 Highly innovative.
 Multi-talented, multi-layered orchestra.
 Put a smile on my face.